Dokku with Laravel cookbook

 Server and provisioning

-I prefer to use Debian 12 as it does not come with any extra bloat such as Snap on Ubuntu and uses minimum resources.
-Besides, it’s proven to be super stable and run for years without reboots by others.
+I prefer to use Debian 12 as it does not come with any extra bloat such as Snap on Ubuntu and thus uses minimum resources.
+It’s been proven to be super stable and run for years without reboots.

 apt install unattended-upgrades -y